Pylons/pyramid/docs/tutorials/wiki/installation.rst

    c:\pyramidtut> Scripts\pcreate -s zodb tutorial

+.. note:: You don't have to call it `tutorial` -- the code uses relative paths for imports and finding templates and static resources.

 .. note:: If you are using Windows, the ``zodb`` scaffold doesn't currently deal gracefully with installation into a location that contains spaces in the path.
 If you experience startup